 I’d like to say that’s an isolated incident.
 But it’s not.

 And we all know it.
-You and I have both been victims of other people’s stubbornness, and I bet we’ve also been on the other side where we were too stubborn to see something right in front of us.
+You and I have both been victims of other people’s stubbornness, and I’m sure we’ve also been the ones too stubborn to see the obvious.
 Two-thousand years ago, Jesus encountered the same problem when a young man with all the prospects in the world in front of him asked Jesus what he must do for eternal life.
 And this is what Jesus told that man.
-If you would please stand as you are able for the reading of the Gospel.
-We will share this morning from Matthew 19:16-24.
-Hear now the Word of the Lord.

 Just then a man came up to Jesus and asked, “Teacher, what good thing must I do to get eternal life?”